Forensic science

-Forensic science, often confused with criminalistics, is the application of science principles and methods to support decision-making related to rules or law, generally specifically criminal and civil law.
+Forensic science, often known as criminalistics, is the application of science principles and methods to support decision-making related to rules or law, generally criminal and civil law.

 During criminal investigation in particular, it is governed by the legal standards of admissible evidence and criminal procedure.
 It is a broad field utilizing numerous practices such as the analysis of DNA, fingerprints, bloodstain patterns, firearms, ballistics, toxicology, microscopy, and fire debris analysis.
+Modern forensic analysis is also conducted on cybersecurity related incidents where major breach has occurred leading to substantial financial loss.

 Forensic scientists collect, preserve, and analyze evidence during the course of an investigation.
 While some forensic scientists travel to the scene of the crime to collect the evidence themselves, others occupy a laboratory role, performing analysis on objects brought to them by other individuals.
 Others are involved in analysis of financial, banking, or other numerical data for use in financial crime investigation, and can be employed as consultants from private firms, academia, or as government employees.

 In addition to their laboratory role, forensic scientists testify as expert witnesses in both criminal and civil cases and can work for either the prosecution or the defense.
 While any field could technically be forensic, certain sections have developed over time to encompass the majority of forensically related cases.

 Etymology

 The term forensic stems from the Latin word, forēnsis (3rd declension, adjective), meaning "of a forum, place of assembly".
 The history of the term originates in Roman times, where many judicial processes, such as trials and preliminary hearings, were held in the forum.
 This origin is the source of the two modern usages of the word forensic—as a form of legal evidence; and as a category of public presentation.

-In modern use, the term forensics is often used in place of "forensic science."
+In modern use, the term forensics is often used in place of "forensic science".

 The word "science", is derived from the Latin word for 'knowledge' and is today closely tied to the scientific method, a systematic way of acquiring knowledge.
 Taken together, forensic science means the use of scientific methods and processes for crime solving.